kazani-351/mintdrop-sdk/README.md

 The official SDK for working with MintDrop contracts and drops.

+See the official [Mintdrop Documentation](https://mintdrop.com/docs) for more guides and full documentation.

+Mindrop SDK requires wagmi + ethers.
+Follow the quickstart instructions on [Wagmi](https://wagmi.sh) for more info on setting up a project from scratch, or check out our [examples](./examples) directory.

 ## Quickstart

-Install @mintdrop/sdk and its ethers + wagmi peer dependencies.
+Install `@mintdrop/sdk` and its ethers + wagmi peer dependencies.

 ```sh
 npm i @mintdrop/sdk wagmi ethers
 ```

-Note - Mindrop SDK currently requires wagmi + ethers.

-Follow the instructions on [Wagmi](https://wagmi.sh) for more info.

 For React/Next.js projects, add MintdropProvider to your main App instance: